In my last post, I covered Stephen Curry’s shooting form and talked about what makes him a deadly 3-point shooter.

 Today Kobe has the reputation of a pure shooter, his lifetime percentage of 84% from the free-throw line clearly shows that he’s a quality shooter.

 But how did Kobe get so good at shooting?

 Watch this video that explains the evolution of his game and the changes he had to make in order to improve his shot.

 If you haven’t noticed it by now it’s because you didn’t look deep enough.
-Anyway, this is something Kobe did not invent, he actually took it from someone else, can you guess who?
+Anyway, this is something Kobe did not invent, he actually took it from someone else.

 If you’ve watched the video above you’d see the footage of Jordan doing it as well.
 Thumbs up for Kobe for copying from the best.

-A lot of you already know that, but what you don’t know is that once you follow through with your shot the index finger should end up over and through the rim, otherwise it won’t work.
+A lot of you already know that, but what you don’t know is that once you follow through with your shot, the index finger should end up over and through the rim, otherwise it won’t work.

-To summary, what you should do is simply hold your finger over and through rim and that will help you facilitate your ability to become a straight shooter.
+So, to sum things up, what you should do is simply hold your finger over and through rim, and that will help you facilitate your ability to become a straight shooter.

 Remember, a quality shooter is a straight shooter.